robuno/robuno.github.io/_pages/aboutme.md

 :dart: **I'm currently open for new job opportunities!** These days, I'm following [Stanford CS224N course](https://www.youtube.com/watch?v=PLryWeHPcBs&list=PLoROMvodv4rMFqRtEuo6SGjY4XbRIVRd4) and [CS25](https://www.youtube.com/watch?v=P127jhj-8-Y&list=PLoROMvodv4rNiJRchCzutFw5ItR_Z27CM), refreshing my basic statistics and ML knowledge with [Probabilistic Machine Learning](https://probml.github.io/pml-book/book1.html) book by K.Murphy.
 I'm getting ready to gather and share the notes I took while studying NLP, ML, and PPML.
 I hope you find it on my blog as soon as possible...

 :heavy_exclamation_mark:_<ins>This blog is still in development and I am trying to add content in my free time.
 Therefore, you may see some blank/uncompleted pages or content.
-In any cases, you can contact me via e-mail.</ins>_
+In any cases, you can contact me via e-mail.
+More details about me can be found on my social media accounts and [about me](https://robuno.github.io/bio/) page.</ins>_

 News
 ======